celery/celery/docs/faq.rst

 Why is Task.delay/apply\*/the worker just hanging?
 --------------------------------------------------

-**Answer:** There is a bug in some AMQP clients that will make it hang if it's not able to authenticate the current user, the password doesn't match or the user does not have access to the virtual host specified.
-Be sure to check your broker logs (for RabbitMQ that is :file:`/var/log/rabbitmq/rabbit.log` on most systems), it usually contains a message describing the reason.
+**Answer:** There's a bug in some AMQP clients that'll make it hang if it's not able to authenticate the current user, the password doesn't match or the user doesn't have access to the virtual host specified.
+Be sure to check your broker logs (for RabbitMQ that's :file:`/var/log/rabbitmq/rabbit.log` on most systems), it usually contains a message describing the reason.

 .. _faq-worker-on-freebsd: